quantixed/imagej-macros/README.md

 ![fm008](img/screenshot08.png)

+You are first shown a box where the ROI will be.
+It's possible to move its position if it's not quite right.
-The resulting image is saved in the same directory as the montage.
+Once you click OK, the resulting image is saved in the same directory as the montage.

 ![fm009](img/screenshot09.png)